Return to The Definitive RCT Reference Guide homepage

 Advertising only affects guests who have not yet entered your park.
 If you decide to temporarily raise prices to generate quick cash, make sure you write it down on a notepad, so you will remember to change them back later (high prices lead to unhappy guests, which by extension leads to a lower Park Rating).

 Warning: If you run an advertising compaign for a particular ride, make sure the guests have a convenient way to get to the ride by walking.
 Just like in the case of guests wanting to leave the park, guests will head toward the advertised ride by selecting a path that appears to lead them in the correct direction, and will become frustrated if they get diverted or blocked.
+Any ride can be advertised, and will attract guests into your park.
+However just because a guest heads directly for the ride, it does not mean that they will actually choose to go on it once they arrive.

 Advertising Campaign for the park = $350 per week [2 week minimum - 6 week maximum]